namonajem/UNI-SEMG6/use-cases/use-case-1.md

 ### Trigger

-A request for population information is sent to Data Analysis.
+A request for countries population information is sent to Data Analysis.

 ## MAIN SUCCESS SCENARIO

-1. Sociology request population information for a given territory.
+1. Sociology request population information for countries in a given territory.
 2. Data Analyst captures name of the territory to get countries's within population information.
 3. Data Analyst extracts current population information of all countries of the given territory.
-4. Data Analyst manage to order the results by population.
+4. Data Analyst manage to order the countries in result by population.
 5. Data Analyst provides report to Sociology.

 ## EXTENSIONS